CharlesKellyCourses/MagicSquaresAndSudoku/README.md

 As far as I know, the theory,  and mathematics, for these algorithms has not been published anywhere else.

+The algorithms enable you to create sudoku puzzles that are larger than "newspaper size puzzles".
+For example, 25 by 25,  49 by 49, 81 by 81, and so forth.

 Have fun building magic squares and sudoku puzzles!